Local Coordinator, Wabumari Community, PNG

-During my typical days, I call Basil, who is our Project Officer, to follow up on the current water tank project plus check on Nicky, the community or committee to see if there is any rising matters I need to attend to.
+During my typical days, I call Basil, who is our Project Officer, to follow up on the current water tank project plus check on Nicky, the community or committee to see if there are any rising matters I need to attend to.

 What challenges do you face?